Haksa6/stackoverflow-copy-project/README.md

 JWT_SECRET=SECRET
 ```

-Replace <username> and <password> with your MongoDB Atlas username and password.
-Replace <cluster-name> with the name of your cluster.
-Replace <database-name> with the name of your database.
+Replace "username" and "password" with your MongoDB Atlas username and password.
+Replace "cluster-name" with the name of your cluster.
+Replace "database-name" with the name of your database.

 ## User manual